NVIDIA/ais-k8s/playbooks/README.md

 1. [host-config](./host-config/README.md) playbooks configure system settings on K8s nodes
 2. [cloud](./cloud/README.md) playbooks set up credentials for accessing cloud backends, e.g. s3 and gcp
 3. [ais-deployment](./ais-deployment/README.md) playbooks configure resources in the AIS namespace including the operator and the AIS cluster pods
+4. [security](./security/README.md) contains [`os-hardening` playbook](security/os_hardening.yaml) are used to harden the OS for CISCAT scans.
+This includes various security measures such as configuring sysctl settings, journald, sshd, and ensuring audit logs and AIDE setup.

 An example hosts file is provided, [hosts-example.ini](./hosts-example.ini).
 You will need to set this up with your own hosts before running the playbooks.